yetanalytics/project-persephone/README.md

 | ---                     | ---
 | `validate-statement`    | Takes a Statement and validates it against the properties and rules of compiled Statement Templates, as described in the [xAPI Statement Template specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#statment-templates).
 | `match-statement`       | Takes a Statement and matches them against compiled Patterns according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns).
-| `match-statement-batch` | Takes a collection of Statements and matches them in order against compiled Patterns according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns).
+| <span style="white-space:nowrap">`match-statement-batch`</span> | Takes a collection of Statements and matches them in order against compiled Patterns according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns).

 The following functions are provided for Template/Profile compilation:
 | Function | Description
 | ---      | ---
-| `compile-templates->validators`| Compiles a collection of Statement Templates into validators.
+| <span style="white-space:nowrap">`compile-templates->validators`</span> | Compiles a collection of Statement Templates into validators.
 | `compile-profiles->validators`  | Compiles a collection of Profiles into validators.
 | `compile-profiles->fsms`        | Compiles a collection of Profiles into an FSM map.

 NOTE: All Profiles and Statements must be already parsed into EDN format.
 Profiles must have keyword keys, while Statements must have string keys (to match the expected formats of [project-pan](https://github.com/yetanalytics/project-pan) and [xapi-schema](https://github.com/yetanalytics/xapi-schema), respectively).
 As convenience functions, Persephone provides the functions `coerce-profile` and `coerce-statement` in `utils/json.cljc` in order to guarantee correct coercion from JSON strings to EDN.